AndreFavotto/EpicsWebStudio/README.md

 > NOTE: This app is under development, so not all planned features are yet functional, but feel free to try it out!

-The gateway between EPICS and the browser is done via [PV Web Socket (PVWS)](https://github.com/ornl-epics/pvws).
+The gateway between EPICS and the browser is done via [./pvaPyWS](./pvaPyWS).

 ## Dependencies